Your money-making expert. Financial journalist, TV and radio personality.

 Join groups relevant to your industry or freelancing, and get involved in the discussions.
 You can also write articles on LinkedIn and share them for others to see.
 This is far more a ‘professional’ platform designed for business networking – so feel free to promote yourself more than on other social media!

-Thanks to lockdown, there’s now numerous online training platforms and courses available to freelancers!
+Thanks to lockdown, there’s now numerous elearning platforms and courses available to freelancers!
 However, there are very few free courses that deliver helpful content.
 Paid courses often provide greater insights, and come with additional help like one-to-one mentorship.
 Remember, fees for professional development related to your business can be written off on your tax return.

 Of all the myriad free courses available online, these have the best reputation for providing useful content in easy-to-digest formats.